 LOWER MANHATTAN COMMUNICATIONS OUTREACH CAMPAIGN --- In June 2003, LMDC announced the launch of a communications outreach campaign to inform Lower Manhattan residents, employees, and visitors of upcoming short-term, quality of life improvements.
 The campaign began when LMDC staff and volunteers fanned out across Lower Manhattan to distribute thousands of palm cards and place 100 posters in local businesses and restaurants.
 The communications outreach campaign is one of the elements outlined in Governor Pataki's call for short-term, quality-of-life improvements in Lower Manhattan.
 The campaign's three components include: the creation of informational kiosks at strategic locations downtown that will double as visitor centers; the development of branded marketing materials; and the distribution of LMDC printed materials and electronic updates.
 More than half of the campaign's funds have been allocated for the creation, design, construction, and maintenance of the two informational kiosks; the Downtown Rebuilding Information Kiosk which is located at the new World Trade Center Path Station and the Chinatown Kiosk which is located between Canal, Baxter, and Walker Streets.
-The campaign also allocated funds for staffing the WTC Path Station kiosk for two years. --- The WTC kiosk had 37,996 visitors in January, 26,470 visitors in February, and 41,735 visitors in March.
-The Chinatown kiosk, a partnership with other agencies, had 14,716 visitors in January, 11,262 visitors in February, and 13,233 visitors in March.
-Both kiosks are stocked with current informational collateral about Lower Manhattan and the rebuilding efforts. ---The campaign provided for the printing of branded marketing materials that included four Renew Downtown newsletters of which hundreds-of-thousands were printed and distributed to various locations all over Lower Manhattan, including businesses, residences, and distribution at the WTC kiosk.
-A total of 11 Palm Cards were developed, printed, and circulated at special events, the WTC kiosk, and various other locations and functions.
-The Palm Cards included: Greenmarket 2003, River to River 2003, the opening of Vesey Street Bridge, the opening of the PATH Station, the History & Heritage Campaign, Downtown for the Holidays, Tribeca Film Festival 2004, Chinatown (3 printings), Parks (two printings), the Greenmarket 2004, and the WTC Memorial 2006
+The campaign also allocated funds for staffing the WTC Path Station kiosk for two years.
+During the quarter, the WTC kiosk had 45,105 visitors in April, 49,840 visitors in May, and 48,390 visitors in June.
+The Chinatown kiosk, a partnership with other agencies, had 11,752 visitors in April, 15,056 visitors in May, and 13,407 visitors in June.
+Both kiosks are stocked with current informational collateral about Lower Manhattan and the rebuilding efforts.
+The campaign provided for the printing of branded marketing materials that included five Renew Downtown newsletters of which hundreds-of-thousands were printed and distributed to various locations all over Lower Manhattan, including businesses, residences, and distribution at the WTC kiosk.
+The LMDC developed and printed educational brochures on the 130 Liberty Street deconstruction project.
+These brochures were distributed throughout the Lower Manhattan community.
+A total of 12 Palm Cards were developed, printed, and circulated at special events, the WTC kiosk, and various other locations and functions.
+The Palm Cards included: Greenmarket 2003, River to River 2003, the opening of Vesey Street Bridge, the opening of the PATH Station, the History & Heritage Campaign, Downtown for the Holidays, Tribeca Film Festival 2004, Chinatown (3 printings), Parks (two printings), the Greenmarket 2004, the WTC Memorial 2006 (2 printings), and Downtown Culture (2 printings.

-LMEM-0708 09/01/2004
+LMEM-0708